Over the last few months I’ve realised that researching the early days of CG isn’t easy.

 Schrödinger’s Kitty – I would say this cat appears to be ‘alive’.
 It’s what us animators call, ‘character animation’.
 More about this later.

-Apparently in 1968 a group of Soviet physicists and mathematicians lead by Nikolai Nikolaevich Konstantinov, created ‘Kitty’ using a BESM-4 computer.
+In 1968 a group of Soviet physicists and mathematicians lead by Nikolai Nikolaevich Konstantinov, created ‘Kitty’ using a BESM-4 computer.
 The Computer printed hundreds of frames on paper that were later filmed in sequence – thus creating…

 “…the first computer animation of a character, a walking cat.”